 In a seller’s market (one with limited inventory but plenty of demand), buyers tend to ask for fewer concessions.
 On the other hand, a home buyer in a more sluggish real estate market might be able to ask for more in the way of seller contributions.
 This is true regardless of the type of home loan that’s being used.

 You’ve probably heard the expression: “In real estate, everything is negotiable.”
 This applies to closing costs as well.

 The buyer and seller have to agree on various terms of the sale — the price, the escrow period, etc. They also have to agree on whether or not the seller will contribute money to help cover the buyer’s closing costs, and if so by how much.

-Mortgage questions?
-Please contact us if you have questions about buying a home in Washington with a VA loan, or any other mortgage-related matter.
+If you have questions about buying a home in Washington with a VA loan, or any other mortgage-related matter, Sammamish Mortgage can help.
 We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, and Oregon.
 We offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have mortgage-related questions.